-Labor Agreements: As of December 31, 2023, we employed approximately 4,350 employees.
-In the U.S., the Company has a collective bargaining agreement at its Gradall plant which covers 215 employees and will expire on April 14, 2024.
-In Canada the Tenco bargaining agreement covers 115 employees and expires on December 31, 2025; RPM has an agreement covering 4 employees which expires on February 1, 2025; and Everest has a collective bargaining agreement covering 67 employees which expired on November 30, 2023 and with respect to which negotiations are ongoing.
+Labor Agreements: As of December 31, 2024, we employed approximately 3,750 employees.
+In the U.S., the Company has a collective bargaining agreement at its Gradall plant which covers 240 employees and will expire on April 22, 2029.
+In Canada, the Tenco bargaining agreement covers 130 employees and expires on December 31, 2025; RPM has an agreement covering 2 employees which expires on February 1, 2025; and Everest has a collective bargaining agreement covering 83 employees which expires on November 30, 2029.
 In the Company's European locations, all employees are covered by the European Works Council agreements.
-McConnel, Bomford, Spearhead, AMS-UK, SMA, Faucheux, Forges Gorce, Rousseau, Rivard, and Alamo Group The Netherlands have various collective bargaining agreements covering approximately 1,010 employees.
-In addition, 219 employees in Brazil are covered by a collective bargaining agreement, which is renegotiated every calendar year.
+McConnel, Bomford, Spearhead, AMS-UK, SMA, Faucheux, Forges Gorce, Rousseau, Rivard, and Alamo Group The Netherlands have various collective bargaining agreements covering approximately 852 employees.
+In addition, 214 employees in Brazil are covered by a collective bargaining agreement, which is renegotiated every calendar year.
 The Company considers its employee relations to be satisfactory.